 It is my right, as someone who has been systematically oppressed, to let my rage breathe.
 No matter if the things I say are violent or offensive, it is not for straight folks to tell me how to deal with my anger.

 Is exterminating all heterosexuals going to make the world a better place for LGBTQ+ people?
-No. I do not believe so and deep down I think I never believed it!
+No. I do not believe so and never believed it.
 The truth is that back then straight folks terrorized me, I said and did things that may not seem the most logical or effective.

 But were my feelings justifiable?
 Yes.
 They were a perfectly natural response to oppression and it was the best I could have done at the time where I literally had no more energy left to keep fighting.

 Could I have dealt with things differently?
 No. Not at the time.
 My spirit had been so broken that anger was the only way I found to vent.
-I have talked about how I don’t believe in misanthropy or how attitudes similar to mine for an extensive period of time are perhaps beneficial to anyone or any movement.
+I don’t believe in misanthropy neither do I believe that attitudes similar to mine for an extensive period of time are perhaps beneficial to anyone or any movement.
 The toxicity of it actually hurts us.
-But we have to understand where they come from sometimes and let this rage breathe.
+But we have to understand where they come from sometimes and allow space for grieving.

 Next time you see someone with similar behavior, don’t be “appalled”.
 Don’t stop being friends with them, don’t call them names, and certainly don’t pity them.
 Let their rage breathe.
 Don’t try to say “It gets better,” especially if you’re not part of their community.
 Sometimes the best allies are the ones that know when to remain silent.
 If you make these mistakes, own up and apologize.

 Rage is a way of resistance!
 Anger has been used by many people, movements, and countries!
 Think of Brazil’s (and Latin America in general) blunt anti-American stance: one of the ways a country built on colonialism has found to defy imperialism is by publicly “hating” on Americans.
-I included Brazil here and qualified it as rage since I observe a clear anger from Brazilians in relation to the US.
 Think of Black Rage: a book which focused on the racial crisis in the US.
 Think of Black Lives Matter: a movement which emerged out of the rage and mourning that accompanied George Zimmerman’s acquittal for the murder of Trayvon Martin.
 To ask those affected by the system to stop being angry and “negative” is nothing short but white supremacist.